kclinx/mediatek-mt6572-u-boot/README.md

 make ARCH=arm CROSS_COMPILE=arm-linux-gnueabi- -jx
 ```
 ## Installing in "secondary" bootloader mode
 For this step, you will need a mediatek "mkimage" tool.
 This is NOT the u-boot mkimage tool.
-It can be found precompiled [here](https://forum.xda-developers.com/t/guide-building-mediatek-boot-img-appending-headers.2753788/#post-52707851).
+It can be found precompiled [here](https://forum.xda-developers.com/t/guide-building-mediatek-boot-img-appending-headers.2753788/#post-52707851) ([backup](mediatek-mkimage.zip)).

 ```
 # Create a dummy initrd so that the stock bootloader will accept it